leondutoit/pg-need-to-know/docs/2-an-example-using-the-http-api.md

 ```

 A real case woulc probably have a better way of identifying rows which need to be updated.
 Be that as it may, now only the owner can see this data.

-## Further reading

-Please refer to the references in `/api`, after reading through the rest of the docs.